Ray Gravell: Personal life and death

 Gravell and his wife Mari lived in Mynydd-y-garreg, Carmarthenshire, with their two daughters, Manon and Gwenan, on a street named after him, Heol Ray Gravell (Ray Gravell Road).
-His father had committed suicide when Gravell was a young man.
+His father had died by suicide when Gravell was a young man.

 In 2000 he was diagnosed with diabetes and ill-health plagued his later years.
 On 18 April 2007, it was announced that he had been readmitted to hospital following an operation to amputate two toes as a result of a diabetes-related infection, and his right leg was amputated below the knee.
 Because of the operation, Gravell was unable to continue his bardic duties as the Grand Sword Bearer.
 The ceremonial role was passed on to fellow international rugby union player Robin McBryde.
 In the following months, Gravell continued public duties, including appearances on television and at the Urdd Gobaith Cymru.

 Six months after the operation and 35 years to the day after Llanelli's famous win over the All Blacks, Gravell died of a heart attack, aged 56.
 He was taken ill on 31 October 2007 while on a family holiday in Spain, but did not recover and died late that night.
 After his death tributes were led by Welsh Rugby Union chief executive, Roger Lewis, who said "We are all in total shock because Ray was so full of life even through the difficult health problems he suffered recently.
 We will miss him as a rugby legend but more importantly, we will miss Ray as a great friend and a fine, family man."